bitlaab-bolt/cfp/README.md

 # cfp

-**Configuration File Parser written in Zig**
+**Configuration File Parser**

-Quill is an opinionated SQLite wrapper, focuses on performance and code efficiency.
-Quill provides a compile-time statement builder along with many builtin functionalities and a high-level **CRUD** interface for database activity.
+Cfp is a drop-in replacement for configuration format such as `.ini`, `.json`, `.toml` etc. Cfp focuses on simplicity, clean structure and ease of use.

 ## Platform Support